 Netflix will be adapting The Chronicles of Narnia as a “new series and film projects.”
 What is happening?!
 For Narnia fans, this revelation is both exhilarating and terrifying.

 The Chronicles of Narnia’s journey from book to screen hasn’t been an easy one for the past decade.
-We’ve gone from having hope in the Disney franchise to giving up hope altogether, to a series of increasingly fragile Silver Chair projects that never seem to amount to anything.
+We’ve gone from having hope in the Disney franchise to giving up hope altogether, to a series of increasingly fragile Chronicles of Narnia: The Silver Chair projects that never seem to amount to anything.

 Well, those days seem to finally be over.
 Netflix has announced that they have the rights to the entire seven-book series, and that they will be making “new series and film projects” based on the books.
 Producing to this project is Mark Gordon, who was previously involved with the Silver Chair project… so it seems like everything we knew about that movie is about to change drastically.